lkcozy/code-notes/notes/communication/writing/writing_general.md

 - `Interconnectivity` is crucial to the survival of innovative technologies.
 - The `allure`(attraction) of a strong tech ecosystem
 - Teaching kids to write code has been a topic of `intense debate` for the past decade or so.
+- Instead of looking at them as a competitor, think of the person as a `potential ally` who might help you achieve your goals

 ## Blockchain